e-Spirit/fsxa-nuxt-module/docs/HOW_TO_ACCESS_CONTROL.md

 The same approach can be used for `CaasItem`s using the `caasItemFilter` hook, as demonstrated in the following example.
 The hook is invoked for the API functions `fetchElement`, `fetchByFilter` and `fetchProjectProperties`.

 By default, references inside `CaasItem`s to other documents are resolved.
-However, this behavior can be problematic if these references are cyclical and point to themselves.
-Therefore the Fsxa Api supports two scenarios that your filter implementation should consider:
+However, this behaviour can be problematic if these references are cyclical and point to themselves.
+Therefore the FSXA-API supports two scenarios that your filter implementation should consider:

 1. Getting data in denormalized form: all references inside `mappedItems` are resolved.
 2. Getting data in normalized form: all references inside `mappedItems` are kept as references, additionally a `referenceMap` and a `resolvedReferences` object containing all resolved references is passed to the `filterCaasItems` function.
 You can use the `denormalizeResolvedReferences(mappedItems, referenceMap, resolvedReferences)` util, to populate `mappedItems` with all references.